prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 ## Week 14 - Putting it all together (Advanced XD prototype features)

 - Q/A & Pop quiz questions
+- Discussion of 2 assigned videos and the rest of the notes
 - Advanced Xd Techniques
 - What’s New in Adobe XD
+  - Go over the latest "What's New in Adobe XD" (Sc will update the list monthly up to November, 2020)
 - Additional References
 - Go over TO-DOs section